| | |

 Yes, just watch the cook time, since breasts can dry out faster.
 I prefer not to cook chicken breast in the air fryer because I find that it dried it out.
 So I would slice the chicken breast into strips, marinate it, and then sear it in a hot skillet!

-What kind of hummus works best for chicken shawarma hummus bowls?
+What kind of hummus works best for chicken hummus bowls?

 Classic hummus keeps it simple, but roasted red pepper or garlic hummus all work beautifully here.